E U R E K A - 1

 MODULAR & FULLY REUSABLE

-As demonstrated by SpaceX, Blue Origin, Virign Galactic, and others, the key to radically affordable spaceflight lies in mitigating the enormous cost of space-capable vehicles.
-That's why Eureka-1 is designed to be fully reusable and return from space intact via parachute.
+As demonstrated by SpaceX, Blue Origin, Virign Galactic, and others, the key to radically affordable spaceflight lies in mitigating the enormous up-front cost of space-capable vehicles.
+That's why EUREKA-1 is designed to be fully reusable and return from space intact via parachute.

-Additionally, Eureka is fully modular- in the event of damage to any parts on landing, they can be quickly and cost-effectively replaced.
-In fact, almost all of Eureka can be assembled with tools you probably have in your garage.
+Additionally, EUREKA-1 is fully modular- in the event of damage to any parts on landing, they can be quickly and cost-effectively replaced.
+In fact, almost all of EUREKA-1 can be assembled with tools you probably have in your garage.

 HIGHER THAN EVER BEFORE

-In more concrete terms, Eureka can carry up to 18 individual experiments packed into the 1-U Cubesat form factor.
+In more concrete terms, EUREKA-1can carry up to 18 individual experiments packed into the 1-U Cubesat form factor.

 SAFE & RELIABLE